-Except for the reclassification adjustments resulting from the adoption of ASU 2015-10 and ASU 2015-12, there were no transfers between Level 1, Level 2 and Level 3 during the years ended December 31, 2015 and 2014.
+There were no transfers between Level 1, Level 2 and Level 3 during the years ended December 31, 2016 and 2015.

 NOTE 4.
 TAX STATUS

 Effective January 1, 2009, the Plan adopted a non-standardized prototype plan sponsored by Charles Schwab Trust Company.
 Effective January 1, 2015, the Plan was restated to adopt a new plan document to comply with tax law changes.
 Charles Schwab Trust Company obtained an opinion letter of the Plan dated June 19, 2014 from the IRS stating that the form of the Plan is acceptable under section 401 of the Internal Revenue Code for use by employers for the benefit of the employees.
 The Plan has been amended since receiving the opinion letter; however, the Plan Administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.